kalaspuff/tomodachi/README.md

 ### Building blocks for a service class and microservice entrypoint

 1. `import tomodachi` and create a class that inherits `tomodachi.Service`, it can be called anything... or just `Service` to keep it simple.
 2. Add a `name` attribute to the class and give it a string value.
-Having a `name` attribute isn\'t required, but good practice.
+Having a `name` attribute isn't required, but good practice.
-3. Define an awaitable function in the service class -- in this example we\'ll use it as an entrypoint to trigger code in the service by decorating it with one of the available invoker decorators.
+3. Define an awaitable function in the service class -- in this example we'll use it as an entrypoint to trigger code in the service by decorating it with one of the available invoker decorators.
 Note that a service class must have at least one decorated function available to even be recognized as a service by `tomodachi run`.
 4. Decide on how to trigger the function -- for example using HTTP, pub/sub or on a timed interval, then decorate your function with one of these trigger / subscription decorators, which also invokes what capabilities the service initially has.

-*Further down you\'ll find a desciption of how each of the built-in invoker decorators work and which keywords and parameters you can use to change their behaviour.*
+*Further down you'll find a desciption of how each of the built-in invoker decorators work and which keywords and parameters you can use to change their behaviour.*